chardrew/weather-dashboard/README.md

 docker-compose --profile prod up -d
 ```

-5️⃣ Trigger and unpause DAG (only very first trigger must be manual)
+5️⃣ Trigger the Ingestion DAG and unpause other DAGs (only very first trigger must be manual)

 - In the **Airflow UI** → [http://localhost:8080](http://localhost:8080) (**username:** airflow / **password:** airflow)
-  - Ensure you trigger AND unpause the DAG
+  - Ensure you trigger AND unpause the Staging and Transformation DAGs
 - OR through the command line:
 ```
-docker exec -it airflow-webserver airflow dags trigger WeatherELT docker exec -it airflow-webserver airflow dags unpause WeatherELT
+docker exec -it airflow-webserver airflow dags trigger WeatherIngest docker exec -it airflow-webserver airflow dags unpause WeatherIngest docker exec -it airflow-webserver airflow dags unpause WeatherStagingUpdate docker exec -it airflow-webserver airflow dags unpause WeatherTransform

 ```

 6️⃣ Access the dashboard: